 Use your course(s) syllabus to add assignment dates and times to your calendar

 - Visualize your semester.
-Using your syllabus, create a calendar for the term, with dates for important assignments, quizzes/tests, etc. marked, then work backwards to determine how much time to set aside for those big projects.
-Make note of personal events that might require you to work ahead in order to complete your classwork, or weeks when school work will need to dominate your schedule.
+Using your syllabus, create a calendar for the term, with dates for important assignments, quizzes/tests, etc., marked, then work backward to determine how much time to set aside for those big projects.
+Make note of personal events that might require you to work ahead in order to complete your class work, or weeks when school work will need to dominate your schedule.
 Communicate with your instructor about any changes to assignments in response to the move to remote teaching and learning.

-- It's okay to evaluate and revise your calendar when necessary.
+- It's OK to evaluate and revise your calendar when necessary.

 - You can link the calendar built into Canvas or export it to your preferred calendar service such as Windows Live Calendar (accessible with your UMSL student email account) or Google Calendar (requires a Google account).

 Keep a task list of things you need to get done each day

 - Each week and/or day, create a list that takes both short- and long-term assignments into account, as well as what you need to accomplish personally (work, household chores, exercise, family and social time, and personal time).
 Prioritize what must be completed, and if there aren't enough hours for everything, omit or reschedule some of your other obligations to give full concentration to your studies without feeling guilty about what you're NOT doing.

 - Determine the most important and time-consuming parts of a project and complete them first.
 If you run out of time, you will at least have completed the majority of a project.

 - Allow time to eat well-balanced meals, sleep eight hours a night and relax alone or with friends or family.
 Your physical and mental health contribute significantly to student success.
 Leave enough time in your schedule for your physical, social and recreational needs.